 1970 - 1975

-Unfortunatly as soon as the park saw it's huge success, problems began to occur, that ultimately doomed the theme park to failure.
+Unfortunately as soon as the park experienced its huge success, problems began to occur, which ultimately doomed the theme park to failure.

 1976 - 1980

 In 1976, a new management company took over.
-The fire damage was repaired, new buildings created, and the park opened for the 1976 season.
-Sadly, attendance was was poor.
+The fire damage was repaired, new buildings were created.
+The park opened for the 1976 season.
+Sadly, attendance was poor.

-Many changes were made to reduce cost, including less extensive costumes, replacement of live animals, with animatronic versions, changes to shows, and many others.
+Many changes were made to reduce costs, including less extensive costumes, replacement of live animals, with animatronic versions, changes to shows, and many others.

-Over the next 5 years, the park suffered greatly from lack of maintenance, and no updates.
-Many of the structures, and the yellow brick road, showed signs of age, and much needed repairs.
+Over the next 5 years, the park suffered greatly from a lack of maintenance and no updates.
+Many of the structures, and the yellow brick road, showed signs of age, and much-needed repairs.
 To repair Oz and update it, it would cost the new company $3.5 million.
 They closed the park in 1980.